malonehunter/hyperdope-gematria/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Saun-Virroco, the creator of Gematro, on which this calculator is almost entirely based.
+* Special thanks to Saun-Virroco, the creator of Gematro, on which this calculator is almost entirely based.
 * [NetVoid, who preserved the Gematro repo and secured the database](https://github.com/CyphersNews/cyphersnews.github.io)
 * [Alektryon, who contributed key cyphers and configurations](https://github.com/Alektryon)